JakubBlaha/FastFastLauncher/README.md

 # FastFastLauncher

 ## v1.3.2
-*Rewritten the whole app from scratch.
-Old files still present.*

 **Features**
  - Drag and drop to add a custom path.
  - Removed the *plus button* and the *file selector* for adding new paths.